pivotal/blog/content/post/docker-gpdb.md

 ```

 ### Step 6: Compiling and making changes
-The GPDB R&D team uses Docker to compile uniformly, but there are a couple of ways to do so:
+The GPDB R&D team uses Docker to compile uniformly, however if you want to make a change here are a couple of ways to do so:
 1. Change the source code inside the container, then compile and install
 2. Make a change to the local repo, then build a new image and run it